-The Seminar Room on the second floor of Houghton Library may be reserved by instructors wishing to bring a class to consult Houghton material as a group.
-We can accommodate classes between the hours of 9:30 am and 4:30 pm on weekdays throughout the year.
-We can sometimes make special arrangements for class meetings outside of these hours.
+Houghton Library welcomes classes working with our collections.
+Our Seminar Rooms, on the second floor of Houghton Library, may be reserved for instructors wishing to bring a class to consult Houghton material as a group.
+We can accommodate fifteen adult students per session between the hours of 9:30 am and 4:30 pm on weekdays throughout the year.
+We are sometimes able to make special arrangements for class meetings outside of these hours.

 - the course title and number

-- contact information for the instructor (or TF) responsible for the class
+- contact information for the instructor responsible for the class

 - the number of students in the class (our classroom can accommodate 15 people per session)